 Most Chapter 7 bankruptcy cases filed in South Carolina are no-asset Chapter 7 cases.
 In a no-asset Chapter 7 bankruptcy case, the debtor (a person who files for bankruptcy relief) can receive forgiveness of debt in four to six months without losing any property.
 If a debtor in Chapter 7 has property worth substantially more than the bankruptcy exemptions allow, the property could be sold at a bankruptcy auction.

 Debtors filing under Chapter 7 must meet strict income requirements.
-The Chapter 7 process is reserved for people who cannot afford to repay their debts and individuals who have primarily business debts.
+The Chapter 7 process is reserve for people who cannot afford to repay their debts and individuals who have primarily business debts.

 On the other hand, Chapter 13 bankruptcy cases are designed for individuals and couples who can afford to repay some of their debts, but may not have enough money to repay all debts.
 A Chapter 13 bankruptcy repayment plan can also help a debtor who may be facing foreclosure or repossession.
 The bankruptcy plan allows the person to catch up on mortgage payments over time.
 Some debtors may be able to lower their car payments through Chapter 13.

-For example, some debts must be paid in full through a Chapter 13 bankruptcy plan.
-Most debts owed to the government, including income taxes, must be paid in full.
+For example, some debts must pay in full through a Chapter 13 bankruptcy plan.
+Most debts owed to the government, including income taxes, also must be paid in full.
 If you owe domestic support arrearage (back alimony or child support payments), the arrearage must be paid in full through the Chapter 13 plan.

 Other debts, such as medical debts and credit card debts, may only be paid a small percentage of the amount owed through the plan.
 When you complete your Chapter 13 plan, unsecured debts are discharged (forgiven).
 Unfortunately, student loans are not eligible for a bankruptcy discharge, so you continue to owe that debt after your Chapter 13 case is complete.